 Temporary household parking permits

 You can also apply for 6 books of visitor permits per property during the duration that your temporary permit is valid.
-Once the allocation of 6 books have been issued, we are unable to issue any more visitor permits until a residents permit is issued.
+Once the allocation of 6 books has been issued, we are unable to issue any more visitor permits until a residents' permit is issued.